This Wolden RPG adventure has just completed its playtest, and is currently being properly written up and illustrated. Check back here for updates!

 - There is a new queen in the swamps.
 She can turn folks into stone just by looking at them, and her hair is all snakes.
 The swamps are littered with animal statues, and some human ones.

-- The toadfolk refuse to bow to the new queen.
+- The toadfolk refuse to bow to the new queen and leave offerings.
 For now she hasn’t punished them for this insolence, but it can’t be long before her tolerance runs out.

 - The sorcerer-king’s guards are patrolling further and further into our territories, and the farther away they are from their home, the viler they get.
 They think they’re better than us.